elchs/LetoDBf/Readme.txt

  All path separators in your filenames are converted by LetoDBf server internal to the needed one, you need not to take care about.
 Use of "\" or "/" is equal.

+ To check for some firsst examples, look into the "tests" directory.
+Build them all at once with: "buildall" resp. "-/buildall.sh" for Linux.
+Add for execution as first param the IP address of the server, if unknown but at same machine running as the application use loopback network: 127.0.0.1 At any case you shell try the "test_file" executable, as about a not working "Leto_File() functions exist multiple! miles long mysthic threads at Harbour Google group about its inner magic :-) 8-) !!

  The other, not recommended way because of not being portable, is to open a DBF table with the 'on the fly' method by adding IP-address[:port] plus relative path to Harbours 'USE' command,